nucleartide/ember-wrap/Readme.md

 ```

 If necessary, you can run `wrap` in npm's postinstall hook.
 This is useful if
 you want to keep a dependency up-to-date.
+(Place this in `package.json`.)

 ```json
 {